DynamoDS/DynamoPrimer/README.md

 ---

 ### Open Source
 The Dynamo Primer project is open source!
 We're dedicated to providing quality content and appreciate any feedback you may have.
-If you would like to report an issue on this project, please post them on our git hub page: https://github.com/DynamoDS/DynamoPrimer/issues
+If you would like to report an issue on anything at all, please post them on our git hub issue page: https://github.com/DynamoDS/DynamoPrimer/issues

-If you would like to contribute a new section, edits, or anything else to this project, check out the github wiki to get started: https://github.com/DynamoDS/DynamoPrimer.
+If you would like to contribute a new section, edits, or anything else to this project, check out the github repo to get started: https://github.com/DynamoDS/DynamoPrimer.

 ---
 ### The Dynamo Primer Project